LavaLite-Compute/lavalite/docs/man/markdown/llb.hosts.5.md

 The file contains one or more named sections, each delimited by **Begin** *Section* / **End** *Section* blocks.

+Within each section, the column header defines the file format.
+The order of columns is **mandatory** and must not be changed.
+LavaLite parsers use positional fields and do not support reordering, inserting, or removing columns.
+Modifying the column layout may result in configuration errors or undefined scheduler behaviour.
+Fields that have no value must be specified as a single dash (-).
+Empty fields are not permitted.

 # SECTIONS

 ## Begin Host / End Host